 Investing in medical technology is a very crucial task.
-Innovators must have the answer to two questions for adopting healthcare innovations – ‘When’ and ‘How.’
-Innovators must ensure that they do not suffer from lack of infrastructure to support the innovation by moving too early or they do not wait too long and lose out on the competitive advantage of the innovation.
+Innovators must have the answer to two questions related to adoption and change – ‘When’ and ‘How.’
+Innovators must ensure that they do not suffer from a lack of infrastructure to support the innovation by moving too early or they do not wait too long and lose out on the competitive advantage of the innovation.

 Customers are constantly demanding solutions that are cost-effective and assure long-term safety.
 However, the development of many innovations will be costly, forcing the medical innovators to pass on the burden to the customers.
 This often causes resistance from patients to pay huge amounts of money and thereby discouraging players in the medical industry to limit innovations in patient treatment.

 Request more info to know more about the challenges in the healthcare industry.